+R4 Class

+Shareholder Fees

-Shareholder Fees (fees paid directly from your investment) Service Class Shares Maximum sales charge (load) imposed on purchases (as a percentage of offering price) None Maximum deferred sales charges (load) (as a percentage of the NAV at time of purchase) None Redemption Fee None Exchange Fee None
+(fees paid directly from your investment)

+Maximum sales charge (load) imposed on purchases (as a percentage of offering price) None

+Maximum deferred sales charges (load) (as a percentage of the NAV at time of purchase) None

+Redemption Fee None

+Exchange Fee None

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of vour investment)
+Annual Fund Operating Expenses

+(expenses that you pay each year as a percentage of the value of your investment)

-Management Fee (1) 0.45%
+Management Fee 0.45%

-Distribution (12b-1) and Service Fees None
+Distribution (12b-1) and Service Fees 0.25%

-Other Expenses 0.25%
+Other Expenses (1) 0.28%

+Shareholder Services Plan 0.01%

-Acquired Fund Fees and Expenses 0.24%
+Acquired Fund Fees and Expenses (2) 0.20%

-Total Annual Fund Operating Expenses 0.94%
+Total Annual Fund Operating Expenses 1.19%

-Fee Waivers and/or Expense Reimbursements (1) (0.09%)
+Fee Waivers and/or Expense Reimbursements (3) (0.07)%

-Total Annual Fund Operating Expenses 0.85%

-(after fee waivers and expense reimbursements) (1)
+Total Annual Fund Operating Expenses (after fee waivers and expense reimbursements) 1.12%

-(1) Systelligence, LLC (the "Adviser"), has contractually agreed to waive its management fee to 0.36%.
-Additionally, after giving effect to the foregoing fee waiver, the Adviser has agreed to limit the total expenses of the Fund (exclusive of interest, distribution fees pursuant to Rule 12b-1 Plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expense on short sales and other expenditures which are capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) to an annual rate of 0.80% of the average daily net assets of the Fund.
-Each waiver and/or reimbursement of an expense by the Adviser is subject to repayment by the Fund within three fiscal years following the fiscal year in which the expense was incurred, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.
-The Adviser may not terminate these contractual arrangements prior to January 31, 2018.
+- (1) Based on estimated amounts for the current fiscal year.
+The Fund is newly formed and will commence operations following the completion of the reorganization of The E-Valuator Conservative (15%-30%) RMS Fund (the "Predecessor Fund"), a series of World Funds Trust, into the Fund, which is expected to occur on or about May 21, 2021.
+Estimated amounts for the current fiscal year are based on actual expenses incurred for the fiscal period ending September 30, 2020 (excluding non-recurring, legal, trustee and reorganization expenses), adjusted for the new fee and expense structure that will be in effect following the reorganization. - (2) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
+Total Annual Fund Operating Expenses do not reflect Fund expenses paid indirectly and do not correlate to the expense ratios in the Fund's Financial Highlights because the Financial Highlights include only the direct operating expenses incurred by the Fund and exclude Acquired Fund Fees and Expenses. - Systelligence, LLC (the "Adviser"), has contractually agreed to waive its management fee to an annual rate of 0.38% of the average daily net assets of the Fund.
+Additionally, after giving effect to the foregoing fee waiver, the Adviser has contractually agreed to limit the total expenses of the Fund (exclusive of interest, distribution fees pursuant to Rule 12b-1 Plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expense on short sales, other expenditures which are capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) to an annual rate of 0.80% of the average daily net assets of the Fund.
+Each waiver and/or reimbursement of an expense by the Adviser is subject to repayment by the Fund within three years following the date that such waiver was made or such expense was incurred, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.
+The Adviser may not terminate this contractual agreement prior to January 31, 2023, and thereafter the agreement shall continue in effect from year-to-year for successive one-year periods provided the agreement may be terminated by the Board of Trustees of the Fund or the Adviser, without payment of any penalty, upon ninety (90) days' prior written notice.